cojamalo/DATA-JHU-Clean-Data-Project/CodeBook.md

 PART I: SUMMARY OF EXPERIMENTAL SETUP AND SOURCE DATASET (From UCI HAR Dataset Readme)
 ==================================================================
+##If you are familiar with the Human Activity Recognition Study, please skip to PART II for variable explanation.
-###The following are excerpts from the source dataset that explain the experimental setup and where the ###variables come from:
+###The following are excerpts from the source dataset that explain the experimental setup and where the variables come from:

 ####Human Activity Recognition Using Smartphones Dataset
 Version 1.0